OpenXT-Extras/win-tools/readme.txt

 This service and the dbus Windows bindings supported a feature for dbus routing to Windows guest that was never a feature of XenClient XT but rather its peer project XenClient.
-It is not used in OpenXT either and is not gone.
+It is not used in OpenXT either and is now gone.

 xcdiag: